IzakK/angular-ui-bootstrap/src/popover/docs/readme.md

   `tooltip` directive for supported values.
 - `popover-append-to-body`: Should the tooltip be appended to `$body` instead of the parent element?
+- `popover-html-unsafe`: To add HTML-Content to the popover body.

 The popover directives require the `$position` service.